a2i2/opendigitaltwins-surveillance/README.md

 ![DTDL surveillance extensions](Images/dtdl-surveillance-extension.png)

 ## Sample

 The sample directory provides a sample digital twin constructed using the ontology.
 Both a spreadsheet representation and `.json` export are provided.
-This can be imported into the [Azure Digital Twins Explorer](https://github.com/Azure-Samples/digital-twins-explorer) tool (don't forget to load the models in the ontology directory first).
+This can be imported into the [Azure Digital Twins Explorer](https://github.com/Azure-Samples/digital-twins-explorer) tool (after loading the opendigitaltwins-building models followed by the A2I2 models in the ontology directory).

 ![Digital twin of building in Azure Digital Twins Explorer](Images/twin.png)